mohsinkerai/inner-happiness/README.md

 # inner-happiness
-A Collobrative Project for Inner Happiness.
+A Collobrative Project for Inner Happiness

 Developers
 1. Naveed Tejani